NonHumanPerson/n8n-azure-cloud/README.md

 This repository documents the infrastructure and deployment process for a self-hosted instance of **n8n (Workflow Automation Tool)** running on **Microsoft Azure**.

 This project transitions from standard SaaS usage to a fully controlled, self-hosted environment.
-The goal was to leverage custom configurations, unrestricted execution times, and direct integration with **Google's Gemini AI APIs** without geo-restriction issues.
+The goal was to leverage custom configurations, unrestricted execution times

 ---